Board of Trustees

-Social Entrepreneur and Lecturer
+Social Entrepreneur and Senior Lecturer

 Nina was appointed to the Board of Trustees in 2015.
 She is an Old Girl of the school, attending from 1997 to 2003.

 Nina is a trained secondary school teacher, and taught at Epsom Girls Grammar and Mt Roskill Grammar, before undertaking an MSc and DPhil in Education at the University of Oxford.
 While in England, Nina undertook a number of education consultancy projects, including working with Pearson and the Said Business School at Oxford on the strategic use of technology in teaching and learning.
-Nina also has a BA (First class Honours) from the University of London, a MA from NYU in Art History.
+Nina also has a BA (First class Honours) from the University of London, and a MA from NYU in Art History.

 Nina is the Chair of the Education and Curriculum subcommittee.